jasemichael/cs1440-wilson-jase-assn0/doc/Plan.md

 main() will regulate the flow and control of the program.
 ## Menu
 The menu will be created as the Menu class.
 The menu acts as a terminal.
+* Data Members:
+    * command holds the user's selected command.
+The command resets to None after every execution
+* Methods:
     * A display method will be used to show the user options and essentially act as a guide.
     * A prompt method will be used to capture input.
-* A run method will run the desired command, catching any errors that may occur
+    * A run method will run the desired command, catching any errors that may occur.
-* The class won't require data members.
+    * A printf method is the actual method the class uses during the run phase.
 ## Cipher
  The Cipher class will be used to decode messages.
  * Data Members:
     * rotations holds an int of the amount of rotations
     * file holds a string value of the file that will be used to decode.
  * Methods:
+    * A constructor which initializes data members.
     * A getRotations method will prompt for the number of rotations.
     * A getFile method will prompt the user for file input.
      * A decode method will decode the message.